Helpful Hints for Coping with the COVID-19 Pandemic

-Employment: If one has remained employed it is a hugely mitigating factor.
+Employment: If one has remained employed, it is a huge mitigating factor.
 Even given the shift to working remotely from a “brick and mortar” venue, being able to remain in the workforce is a major factor that’s associated with successful coping.
 If one has lost their job, however, the subsequent elements still seem to be very helpful.

-Routine: Sticking to a consistent routine provides some structure, consistency, predictability and a sense of control that are all helpful in managing acute and chronic stress.
+Routine: Sticking to a consistent routine provides some structure, consistency, predictability, and a sense of control, which are all helpful in managing acute and chronic stress.
 So, maintaining regular sleep and wake times, meal times and daily activities provides a degree of direction and familiar action patterns that most people find comforting.

 Of course, this is not an exhaustive list.
-Moreover, my observations that most of these hints, suggestions and ideas are associated with better coping is strictly correlational.
-I cannot say that because of following some or most of them people are faring better than those who don’t.
+Moreover, my observations that most of these hints, suggestions, and ideas are associated with better coping is strictly correlational.
+I cannot say that because of following some or most of these hints people are faring better than those who don’t.
 It is entirely possible that people who naturally gravitate to some or most of these behaviors are simply more resilient and/or less vulnerable to stressors in general.